bytefish/bytefish.de/blog/sql_server_2019_graph_database.md

 author: Philipp Wagner
 summary: This article shows how to visualize Graphs using the Edge Constraints Feature of the SQL Server 2019 CTP 2.0 Graph Database.

 The SQL Server 2019 Preview has an interesting feature for its Graph Database Engine: Edge Constraints.

-The [Public Preview of the Graph Edge Constraints] explains:
+The [Public Preview of Graph Edge Constraints] explains:

 > In the first release of SQL Graph, an edge could connect any node to any other node in the
 > database.
 With Edge Constraints users can enforce specific semantics on the edge tables.
 The